iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.3/report.md

 > It quit updating in January.
 I see it has happened to others.
 Would appreciate an answer here rather than the canned see our faq page on another site.<br> :date: __2021-02-20 11:46:10__

 > I received my COVID-19 test on 2/15, and positive results followed.
 Yet VDH still says no information available on me.
 Makes this app pretty much worthless.
 No way to contact anyone about the error.
 Meanwhile, I'm COVID-19 positive, and no contact tracing being done.
 FAIL.<br> :date: __2021-02-20 02:04:58__

-> The app has not updated exposure notification since 31 January.
-That's shortly after you issued an update.
-Is the app broken or just not displaying updated exposure checks?
-In response to you 17 Feb note, I have reviewed the FAQ, I have the latest version, and I have contacted your support email address.<br> :date: __2021-02-17 19:17:53__

-> I just realized this app says "Exposure last checked January 29".
-Today is February 15.
-I have found no way to tell it to refresh or anything.
-I have had it turned on this whole time.
-Doesn't seem to be doing me a lot of good.<br> :date: __2021-02-16 04:51:07__

-> The app doesn't update anymore despite refreshing all settings.
-The app is useless if it spontaneously stops updating without warning.
-Since it won't tell me any exposures I may have potentially had since December, who knows what sort of exposures this app could have prevented if it actually worked, given im in contact with hundreds of people weekly.
-Will delete, not re-downloading unless it is completely overhauled.<br> :date: __2021-02-14 04:03:30__

-> Big Brother ver 19.84<br> :date: __2021-02-13 10:25:49__